 Mali A landlocked West African country in crisis

-The German military is part of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) and of the European Union Training Mission in Mali (EUTM), which is currently mostly suspended.
-In total, some 1,400 German troops are currently stationed in Mali.
+The German military is currently still part of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) and of the European Union Training Mission in Mali (EUTM), which is being phased out.
+The German government has proposed to extend its support for MINUSMA by a final year in May 2023 before phasing out its mandate in a structured way after ten years.
+In total, some 1,100 German troops are currently stationed in Mali.

 Fragile security situation

-A nationwide state of emergency has been put in place.
+The security situation in Mali is tense.
+A nationwide state of emergency is still in place.
 Terrorist attacks are liable to happen anywhere in the country.
 In the northern and central parts of the country in particular, violent conflict has flared up repeatedly.
-Moreover, terrorist groups are active in the north-eastern and central parts of Mali and in regions along the borders with Mauritania, Burkina Faso and Côte d'Ivoire.
+Moreover, various, conflicting terrorist groups are active in the north-eastern and central parts of Mali and in regions along the borders with Mauritania, Burkina Faso and Côte d'Ivoire.

 German development cooperation with Mali

-Germany's activities in Mali currently concentrate on food security and agriculture, drinking water supply, and the establishment of effective decentralised government institutions.
-All German activities and disbursements are contingent on the implementation of reforms.
+Germany's activities in Mali currently concentrate on food security and agriculture, drinking water supply, and the establishment of effective local government institutions.

-Since the coup in August 2020, Germany has been operating its development cooperation programmes without direct cooperation with the transitional government, working instead with private companies, local communities and local partners.
+Since the two coups, Germany has been operating its development cooperation programmes without involving the government and in close contact with the target groups – ongoing programmes are not carried out in cooperation with the transitional government working instead with subordinate civil authorities, private companies, local communities and local partners.
 The BMZ continuously adapts project implementation to the changing security situation.

 The last government negotiations with Mali took place in March 2021, that is, before the second coup.
-At the time, Germany committed 69 million euros for development cooperation over the following two years.
-New pledges and projects are on the agenda in 2023 if the political situation continues to improve towards a return to democratic order.
+At the time, Germany committed 69 million euros for development cooperation for two years.
+New commitments for the continuation of ongoing projects can be made in 2023, depending on the political situation and on a smaller scale.